Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Introduction

-(1) We propose the problem of few-shot character understanding to assess machines' meta-learning ability of theory-of-mind.
-This ability is common in humans' daily life but has been overlooked by AI research.
+(1) We propose the problem of few-shot character understanding to assess machines' meta-learning ability of theory-of-mind, which is common in humans' daily life but has been overlooked by AI and NLP research; and build the first dataset to this end in a non-synthetic scenario.

-(2) We propose the first dataset for this evaluation purpose, which is a natural meta-learning NLP problem in real-world --- our study reports that humans solve our problem with strategies very similar to the idea of meta-learning.
+(2) We benchmark existing meta-learning approaches and conduct comprehensive human study on our dataset, revealing that humans solve our problem with meta-learning-style strategies and largely outperform all the AI methods.

-(3) We adapt existing meta-learning approaches and make them efficient for our problem.
-Our results and analysis provide insights to future work.
+(3) We propose a novel prompting approach for the inductive setting.
+It outperforms existing baselines and confirms that our task requires multiple ToM dimensions to solve.